edgedock/dcmartin/UBUNTU4TX2.md

-# Install Ubuntu 18 (Bionic) on nVidia TX2
+# Install nVidia TX2

 The nVidia TX2 is configured using the nVidia JetPack.
 The latest version for TX2 is version 3.3 and is Ubuntu 16.04.
-To install Ubuntu 18.04 (Bionic) you will need both the v3.3 JetPack as well as the current 4.1.1.
+To install you will need both the v3.3 JetPack as well as the current 4.1.1.
 Both may be downloaded from the nVidia Developer [portal][nvidia-developer].
 These instructions depend on the utilization of a VMWare Fusion or Workstation virtual machine running Ubuntu version 14.04 LTS.
 Other virtual machine systems may work (n.b.
 USB connectivity is required), but Ubuntu 14.04 is **mandatory**.

 [nvidia-developer]: https://developer.nvidia.com/embedded/jetpack